 Goshen College welcomed new and returning students back to campus, as classes began on Aug.
 30. Fall 2010 enrollment statistics at Goshen College show a total head count of 960 students attending full or part time and taking courses, seeking graduate degrees or seeking degrees through Goshen’s Division of Adult and External Studies (DAES).

-Chapel sermon by Dr. James E. Brenneman, president of Goshen College, on Friday, Jan.
-15, 2010 – Goshen College Church-Chapel
+Convocation message by Dr. James E. Brenneman, president of Goshen College on Wednesday, Sept.
+1, 2010 – Goshen College Church-Chapel (as prepared for delivery)

 Goshen College will open the 2010-2011 academic year later this month with many new faces– and not just among new and transfer students.
 The college also will be welcoming new employees, some of whom were hired and began their duties earlier in the year.

 State of the College Address by Dr. James E. Brenneman, President of Goshen College on Friday, Aug.
 20, 2010 – Goshen College all-employee brunch